gtiosclub/Weather-App-Tutorial/P7/part7.md

 We can access emoji in the dictionary by doing stuff like `emojiIcons["clear-day"]` or `emojiIcons["snow"]`.
 When we try to access an item that isn't in the dictionary, like `emojiIcons["hurricane"]`, it'll return `nil`.

-Since it can return nil, this is a great place to use the nil-coelecing operator.
+Since it can return nil, this is a great place to use the nil-coalescing operator.
 We can update the icon label by doing `self.weatherIcon.text = emojiIcons[data.icon] ?? "❓"`.

 This gives us: